Russell-Waterhouse/blog/content/post/webdev_myths.md

 If you believe cars are dangerous to pedestrians, you will look both ways before crossing the road.

-If you actually believed this, here are some things you would do:
+If you actually believed "it doesn't matter that the server is slow, most of the latency will be in the db call or the network.", here are some things you would do:

 1. Have indexes on all of your common db queries.
 2. Have tried different versions of your most common queries to see what performs best with your database.